 If you have a permanent need for a specific percentage of additional time to be added to all CII exams, please apply in writing to email@example.com enclosing evidence from a doctor demonstrating appropriate specialist qualifications or a professional, such as a Chartered Educational or Occupational Psychologist, an Associate Member of the British Dyslexia Association or specialist trained teacher holding Approved Teacher Status accredited by the BDA, confirming your condition and explaining how your performance could be affected and what steps can be taken to ensure you are able to perform to your full potential.
 Applications without verifiable evidence such as an appropriate diagnostic report will not be considered.
 If approved, all future enrolments to CII exams will have the additional time applied and upon booking you will only see centres that can accommodate the time adjustment.

-For all other reasonable adjustment requests, please apply at the time you are booking your examination via the link on the booking screen (evidence will be required).
+For all other reasonable adjustment requests, please apply at the time you are booking your examination via the link on the right hand side of the booking screen (evidence will be required) or here.

 Examples of ways in which we could assist candidates who apply to us in advance are shown below: